November 18, 2010 by Stacy McDonald

 - A genuine hope for repentance should always be present.
 However, in cases of physical abuse, great caution should indeed be taken until trust is rebuilt.
 This is not to say that emotional abuse is not harmful, or even more painful than physical abuse (sticks and stones may break bones, but words hurt the most); however, the risk of immediate physical harm must be regarded as priority.

 - True victims who are living in fear under a real tyrant, may be afraid to tell their story for fear of retaliation; so, some private counseling would be necessary.
 However, once the safety of such a person is ensured, the accused should eventually have a chance to face his accuser in a safe setting, hear the charges against him, and give his side of the story.
 Even in a court of law, one is innocent until proven guilty.

 - It is never your fault if someone sins against you.
-A Domestic Tyrant owns his own sin, and cannot blame his tyranny on anyone in his family.
+A Domestic Tyrant owns his/her own sin, and cannot blame his/her tyranny on anyone in the family.
 However, in marriage or family counseling, there is always plenty of sin to deal with on all sides.
-It should be a red flag if someone will not ever admit to any specific personal sin in a relationship.
+It should be a red flag if someone will not ever admit to any specific personal sin in a conflict.